DIRACGrid/diracgrid.org/README.md

 # dirac-site
-The repository contains all teh sources from the DIRAC project web site
+The repository contains all the sources from the DIRAC project web site